Ninja-Squad/ninja-squad.github.com/_posts/2018-05-22-kotlin-migration.md

     private lateinit var em: EntityManager
 ```

 Another place where we have lots of field injections is in tests (using the `@Mock` and `@InjectMocks` annotations of Mockito, and the `@MockBean` annotation of Spring).
-Once again, all those has to manually be changed to `lateinit var` instead of nullable properties.
+Once again, all those have to manually be changed to `lateinit var` instead of nullable properties.

 ### Not null fields of JPA entities